 Views:

-You can install the Luminesce DBC server driver on a Windows computer—and Luminesce ODBC/JDBC client drivers on Windows, Mac or Linux client computers—to allow end users to query Luminesce providers directly from familiar BI apps such as DBeaver or Excel running on those client computers.
+You can install the Luminesce DBC server driver on a Windows computer—and Luminesce ODBC/JDBC client drivers on Windows, Mac, UNIX or Linux client computers—to allow end users to query Luminesce providers directly from familiar BI apps such as DBeaver or Excel running on those client computers.
 Find out more about native BI integration.

 To do this, you require: